lasti15/RoVi2-PickHandProject/interfaces/caros_control/mainpage.md

 All interfaces in here are abstract and parts need to be added by the user for the specific device.
 All proxies are useable directly

 ## Gripper Service Interface ##
 The @ref caros::GripperServiceInterface represents a simple gripper interface.

+All topics and services of @ref caros::GripperServiceInterface are using the basic units meters, radian, Newton and Newtonmeter.
+If you implement a node using this interface please stick to this (if absoultely not possible please document extensively, e.g., do not copy apidoc but replace).
+When using the corresponding proxy to talk to a device please look at the device node's documentation first to make sure this is true.

-It has one output topic:
+The @ref caros::GripperServiceInterface has one output topic:
 | Topic | Type | Description |
 | ------- | :------: | :-------------: |
 | gripper_state  | @ref caros_control_msgs::GripperState | State of the gripper (joint pos, joint vel., ...)|